bcgsc/mavis/docs/source/theory.rst

     Basic Terms used in describing read pairs are shown above: fragment size: the distance between the pair;
     read length: the length of the read; fragment size: the combined length of both reads and the fragment size

-we make some base assumptions with regards to paired-end read data
+We make some base assumptions with regards to paired-end read data:

 .. note::